 One can read this function as the usual functional rev_append function on lists, annotated with memory reuse information: if we assume we are the unique owner of the input list and won’t need it anymore, we can reuse the memory of its cons cells (given in this example the name ) to store the reversed list.
 On the other hand, if you read the and as imperative operations, this code expresses the usual imperative pointer-reversal algorithm.

-(2016), where the functional point of view is seen as easing formal verification, while the imperative view is used as a compilation technique to produce efficient C code from linear programs.
+This double view of linear state occurs in other programming systems with linear state.
+It was recently emphasized in O’Connor et al. (2016), where the functional point of view is seen as easing formal verification, while the imperative view is used as a compilation technique to produce efficient C code from linear programs.

 2.3 Internal Syntax and Typing

 To give a dynamic semantics for and prove it sound, we need to extend the language with explicit stores and store locations.
 Indeed, the allocating term should reduce to a “fresh location” allocated in some store , and neither are part of the surface-language syntax.
 The corresponding internal typing judgment is more complex, but note that users do not need to know about it to reason about correctness of surface programs.
 The internal typing is essential for the soundness proof, but also useful for defining the multi-language semantics in Sect.
 3.

 We work with configurations , which are pairs of a store and a term .
 Our internal typing judgment checks configurations, not just terms, and relies not only on a typing context for variables but also on a store typing , which maps the locations of the configuration to typing assumptions.

 Unfortunately, due to space limits, we will not present this part of the type system – which is not directly exposed to users of the language.
 See some examples of reduction rules in Fig. 5, and the long version of this work.

 In the long version of this work we give a reduction relation between linear configurations and prove a subject reduction result.